lexra/userboard-ulcb/meta-userboard-ulcb/docs/m3n.md

 This IP (Intellectual Property) is a multi codec that processes the frame or each field by controlling software for VCP4 executed on host CPU.

-- The VCP4 has the following features: Support for multiple codecs
+- The VCP4 supported for multiple codecs:
   - H.265/HEVC MP (Main Profile) decoding
   - H.264/MPEG-4 AVC HP (High Profile) and MVC SHP (Stereo High Profile) encoding and decoding
   - H.262/MPEG-2 MP (Main Profile) decoding